Proven Boulder Dog Bite Attorneys Ready To Help You

 Boulder Dog Bite Attorney

 Dog bites can be incredibly painful and potentially life-changing.
 As more businesses become pet-friendly and the number of service dogs increases, the chance of interactions with other people’s pets also increases.
-Your Boulder dog bite attorney can help determine the value of your injuries to ensure you receive the compensation you deserve.
+Your Boulder dog bite lawyer can help determine the value of your injuries to ensure you receive the compensation you deserve.
 According to dogbite.org, approximately 1,000 U.S. citizens require emergency care treatment for serious dog bite injuries each day.
 An estimated 14,025 citizens are hospitalized due to dog bite injuries each year.
-The Colorado dog bite attorneys at Sloat, Nicholson & Hoover, P.C., have more than 90 years of combined experience serving injury victims in the Boulder community.
+The Colorado dog bite attorneys at Sloat, Nicholson & Hoover, P.C., have more than 100 years of combined experience serving injury victims in the Boulder community.

 We understand how difficult it can be to prove the circumstances of your dog bite to get the recovery you deserve.
 Our team has obtained more than one hundred million dollars in verdicts or settlements for our clients, and we want to help you.
 Contact us to schedule your free no-obligation initial case consultation.